+- turnover

+reflecting the

+share of

+revenue from

+green activities

-reflecting green operational activities of investee
+of investee

+companies

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

 Currently publicly available company data is scarce and any assessment using equivalent data is less reliable.
 In addition, companies outside of the EU are, generally, not required to provide data on their taxonomy alignment.
 As such, based on currently available data and estimates, 0% of the Sub-Fund's investments can be classified as aligned with the EU Taxonomy.
 Disclosures and reporting on taxonomy alignment will develop as the EU framework evolves and data is made available by investee companies.